Powershell bashrc equivalent

 Create

-.> $profile C:\Users\<username>\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1 > echo "set-alias vim 'C:\Program Files\Notepad++\notepad++.exe'" >> $profile
+$profilefile = powershell equivalent of linux.bashrc.> $profile C:\Users\<username>\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1 > echo "set-alias vim 'C:\Program Files\Notepad++\notepad++.exe'" >> $profile -

 Open another powershell session as administrator.

-> Set-ExecutionPolicy RemoteSigned
+> Set-ExecutionPolicy RemoteSignedselect A

 -